The Shared Interest office will be closed for Christmas from 3pm on Monday 23 December, and will re open at 9am on Thursday 2 January.

 Looking to the Future

 While we have heard some positive examples of EUDR compliance progress from our customers, our understanding is that there is a range of readiness across our affected producers, with some a long way from being compliant.
-We await official outcomes of last week's vote, to understand when EUDR obligations will definitively be implemented.

 In two years time, EUDR will be followed with CSDDD (Corporate Sustainability Due Diligence Directive) and legislation concerning forced labour, among other matters.